This vegan potato curry is rich and fragrant and loaded with flavor. It’s delicious on its own or served with rice or vegan naan.

 If you love a good curry, then you’re going to love this vegan potato curry!

 It’s so easy to make and totally delicious.
-Make up a huge pot of it because leftovers are even better (if that’s possible) and it stores really well too.
+Make up a huge pot of it because leftovers are even better the next day (if that’s possible) and it stores really well too.

 This vegan curry is a wonderful fragrant mix of spices with potatoes, onions, garlic, ginger, chickpeas, chopped tomatoes, coconut milk and vegetable stock.

 Simmer it up in a big pot until the potatoes are tender and then serve it topped with some chopped cilantro.

 It’s wonderful served as is, or with basmati rice or vegan naan (or both!).

 This curry should be rich.
 If you wanted to make this vegan potato curry even richer, you could use coconut cream rather than coconut milk, but I found coconut milk to be rich enough.
 Definitely use a full fat version of coconut milk though.
 You could substitute a light version but I wouldn’t recommend it.
 This is a curry that really works best when it’s deliciously rich.